RichardForshaw/resume/Description.md

 ## S3 Hosting

 The website is hosted on AWS S3.
-This is straighforward to do in CloudFormation, however you need to remember to assign a Bucket Policy in order to allow the public to access it (but not modify it).
+This is straightforward to do in CloudFormation, however you need to remember to assign a Bucket Policy in order to allow the public to access it (but not modify it).
 The bucket also needs to be put into 'WebSite' configuration mode so that it can serve the index.html file.

 ## IAM/Role Setup